digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/domains/ethereum.rst

 ^^^^^^^^^^^^

-The demo Ethereum deployment can be found inside the examples directory of the Canton Drivers release.
+The demo Ethereum deployment can be found inside the examples directory of the Daml Enterprise release with drivers.
 Unpack the Canton Drivers release and then ``cd`` into ``examples/e03-ethereum-sequencer``.

 The script ``./run.sh`` from the folder ``examples``